 After resetting the search, Included Locations is reset to Windows 10 defaults.

-The earlier method resets Windows Search locations and forces a rebuild of the index upon next restart, or after restarting the Windows Search service.
+The earlier method resets Windows Search locations and forces a rebuild of the index upon the next restart, or after restarting the Windows Search service.
 To rebuild just the index without resetting the indexed folder locations, use these steps:

-Click Start, type indexing and click on Indexing Options in search results.
+Click Start, type indexing, and click on Indexing Options in search results.

 In case the Start menu search doesn’t work, you can launch Indexing Options directly by running the following command from Run dialog or Command Prompt.